Søre Herefoss

-Søre Herefoss is a village in Birkenes municipality in Agder county, Norway.
+Søre Herefoss is a village in Birkenes Municipality in Agder county, Norway.
 The village is located on the southeastern shore of the lake Herefossfjorden, at the junction of the Norwegian National Road 41 and the Norwegian County Road 404.
-The village of Herefoss lies about 7 km to the north, the village of Sennumstad lies about 5.5 km to the south, and the town of Grimstad lies about 30 km to the southeast.
+The village of Herefoss lies about 7 km to the north, the village of Senumstad lies about 5.5 km to the south, and the town of Grimstad lies about 30 km to the southeast.